ibhavikmakwana/FlutterDartTips/README.md

 }
 ```

-### 5. Want to run task periodically in Dart?
+### 5. Want to run a task periodically in Dart?

 What about using `Timer.periodic`
-It will create a repeating timer, It will take a two argument one is `duration` and second is `callback` that must take a one Timer parameter.
+It will create a repeating timer, It will take a two-argument one is `duration` and the second is `callback` that must take a one Timer parameter.

 ```dart
 Timer.periodic(const Duration(seconds: 2), (Timer time) {